The Andrew Brimmer Undergraduate Essay Prize

 - An essay on the “economic well-being of Black Americans” of 750 words or less (including charts and figures) should be submitted as indicated below before the deadline.

 - Undergraduate students at US-based institutions of higher learning majoring in economics, political science, public policy, or related fields are eligible to apply.

 - Essays must be accompanied by a short endorsement letter from the department chair.

 - One essay per department will be accepted.

 Application Process and Deadline

-Applications that meet the criteria listed above should be submitted to firstname.lastname@example.org by 5 pm ET of the last Friday of September, with the subject line: "The Andrew Brimmer Undergraduate Essay Prize."
+Applications that meet the criteria listed above should be submitted to email@example.com by the end of the second week of October, with the subject line: "The Andrew Brimmer Undergraduate Essay Prize."

 The award winner will be notified by late October.